Gastroparesis: improving digestive motility through root cause resolution

 Healing gastroparesis naturally will involve a range of treatments that vary according to the underlying causes and contributing factors, though may include:

-- Vagal nerve stimulation techniques, to improve the gut-brain axis
+• Vagal nerve stimulation techniques to improve the gut-brain axis

-- Precision probiotics to facilitate a diverse, and healthy microbiome which may contribute to the overall condition of the stomach
+• Precision probiotics to facilitate a diverse and healthy microbiome, which may contribute to the overall condition of the stomach

-- Fibre supplementation (prebiotics) to maintain a healthy microbiome, and enhance digestive emptying
+• Fibre supplementation (prebiotics) to maintain a healthy microbiome and enhance digestive emptying

 Gastroparesis diet

-Dietary recommendations such as a personalised gastroparesis diet would be a cornerstone of treatment, and will be tailored to reflect individual circumstances.
+Dietary recommendations such as a personalised gastroparesis diet would be a cornerstone of treatment and will be tailored to reflect individual circumstances.
 A gastroparesis diet may include recommendations like:

-Because making changes to your diet and lifestyle can be hard, we give you all the support you need to heal gastroparesis naturally.
-In our award winning program, you’ll get ongoing support from your practitioner to guide your treatment, along with the support of your health coach who is there to inspire, educate, empower and guide you back to health.
-This approach is why our approach is so successful in helping people make the changes they need to feel great again.
+In our award-winning program, you’ll get ongoing support from your practitioner to guide your treatment, along with the support of your health coach, who is there to inspire, educate, empower and guide you back to health.
+This way of working helps people make meaningful changes that last, so they can feel well again.

 Ready for a personalised, natural functional medicine treatment?